aesara-devs/aesara/doc/extending/type.rst

       ``get_size()`` will be called on the output of this function when printing the memory profile.

-      :param obj: The object that this Type represents during execution
+      :param obj: The object that this :class:`Type` represents during execution
       :return: Python object that ``self.get_size()`` understands